ardani/slim-common/readme.md

 ### I'm seeing something else

-If you're getting an error message, please [open an issue](https://github.com/collegeman/slim-common/issues) and report the problem.

 If you're not seeing any error messages, the first thing you should do is check your PHP error log.

 If you're seeing this error in the log: